tkmharris/tkmharris.github.io/books.md

 1. **Bridget Jones's Diary**, Helen Fielding.
 Mixed feelings on this one.
 On the one hand, richly observed & v. funny.
 On the other, I don't think I've ever read a more Tory book.

+2. **Gef!
+The Strange Tale of an Extra-Special Talking Mongoose**, Christopher Josiffe.
+Truly weird and oddly funny.
+I'm delighted this book exists but wish it were about half as long.

+3. **Convenience Store Woman**, Sayaka Murata. &dagger; (Japanese)
+Darkly funny.

+4. **Levels of Life**, Julian Barnes.
+Deeply moving.
+A marvelous book.

+5. **Faceless Killers**, Henning Mankell. &dagger; (Swedish)
+Solid crime.
+Unexpectedly untwisty.

+6. **The Talented Mr Ripley**, Patricia Highsmith.
+Even before his murderous turn, Ripley is a fantastic portrait of insecurity.

 ### <a name="2018"></a>2018

 1. **Longitude**, Dava Sobel.